uhd-urz/properpath/README.md

 'dir'
 ```

 In this code block though we could just use `is_dir()`.
-The real power of `kind` comes though, when we're working with
+The real power of `kind` comes when we're working with
 files/directories that aren't strictly created or handled by us, but we know what `kind` we are expecting.
 When `kind`
-attribute is modified by the user,
+attribute is modified by the developer,
-the `kind` is treated as the user-expected `kind`.
-When `kind` is not user-modified, `ProperPath` determines the
+the `kind` is treated as the developer-expected `kind`.
+When `kind` is not modified, `ProperPath` determines the
 appropriate `kind`.
-We can pass the expected `kind` as an argument to the
+We can modify `kind` by passing it as an argument to the
+constructor during the path instance creation, or later on by simply updating the value of the attribute
+`p.kind = "<file or dir>"`.
-constructor during the path instance creation.
-Pure `ProperPath` operations will expect that `kind` for that for all
+Pure `ProperPath` operations will expect that `kind` for all
 future operations.
 This can help catch unexpected errors or even prevent unexpected file operation.
 An example: Let's consider a situation where we expect a
 **file** named `foo` to exist in user's `~/Downloads` folder.
 But for whatever reason, a directory with the exact the